 Meetings get canceled.
 It’s a fact of life.
 But a lot of people don’t realize that examining how they’re canceled can help reveal inefficiencies around the office.
 When meetings are canceled in advance, it gives people an opportunity to reallocate their time.
 The same is true for the meeting rooms that were scheduled.
 So it can make a big difference when you find out that most of your company’s meetings are being canceled because no one showed up.

 Our recapture rate insight is a good representation of which rooms are your employees’ favorite (or least favorite).
-Rooms with high recapture rates are re-booked as soon as employees notice they’re available again – if a previously scheduled meeting has been canceled, for example.
+Rooms with high recapture rates are re-booked as soon as employees notice they’re available again – e.g. if a previously scheduled meeting gets canceled.
 For those with lower recapture rates, you can dig into why and fix the problem so that you’re not wasting space by having empty meeting rooms.

 More and more companies are paying attention to how much time they spend in meetings.
-Find out whether most meetings at your organization are 15 minutes or less, or whether 30-60 minute sessions are more common.
+Find out whether most meetings at your organization are 15 minutes or less, or if 30-60 minute sessions are more common.
 You can even break it down by location, to identify trends.
 See if your sales office in Austin tends toward longer meetings, while your finance team in Chicago favors quick stand-ups.
-Although there’s no universal “right” meeting duration, finding out what’s most efficient for different groups can lead to more productive meetings in the long run.
+Although there’s no universal right meeting duration, finding out what’s most efficient for different groups can lead to more productive meetings.

-Take a closer look at how much of your workforce spends time in meetings, and how often they meet.
-If your company culture values collaboration but your metrics show that not many of your employees are attending meetings, there may be a disconnect that needs addressing.
+Take a closer look at how much time your workforce spends in meetings, and how often they meet.
+If your company culture values collaboration but your metrics show that employees aren’t attending meetings, there may be a disconnect that needs to be addressed.
 On the other hand, if you have too many people participating in meetings, it hurts efficiency.
 Watching this metric can help your company find just the right balance.